SoothingMist/Embeddable-Software-for-Irrigation-Control/README.md

 ETo-ETc-WeatherQuery-Microcontroller - Queries the US Weather Service for real-time weather data.
 That data is parsed and used to calculate ETo.
 As before, Kc is iterpolated from a table drawn from empirical experiments.
 There are no weather-data files associated with this software.
 Input is received from the internet.
 Communication with an Arduino Uno simulates interaction with an irrigation system.

+===== Experimental Code - Still Being Developed

-RainPrediction - Experimental.
-Performs a statistical classification of weather conditions under which next-day precipitation may occur.
+RainPrediction - Performs a statistical classification of weather conditions under which next-day precipitation may occur.
 See the document ApplyingC5.pdf in the root directory.
 If one thinks it is about to rain, one may wish to delay irrigation.

+AquaCrop-OS-Python-Embedded - A modification of https://github.com/aquacropos/aquacrop so that it accepts external weather data input.
+Tested for a single planting season.
+Agrees with original.
+Ultimately, its daily irrigation events will be used to drive a microcontroller.
+This seems to be a more reasonable approach, rather than building up someting new from scratch.

 # License